George Barclay (Jacobite)

 Sir George Barclay (c.
 1636–1710) was a Scottish army officer who headed a Jacobite assassination plot against King William II of Scotland in 1696.
 The plotters intended to ambush the king at Turnham Green in London on returning from a hunting party.
 The plot was betrayed to the government, and nine members were executed, though Barclay escaped to France.

+Sir George Barclay is portrayed as the leader of a gang of pirates in Frederick Marryat’s novel Snarleyyow, or the Dog Fiend, following his escape.
+This is a fictional portrayal and does not constitute evidence of Barclay’s historical activities.